ventureproz/Ubiq-Mining-Rig/README.md

 This will create the files on your hard drive.

+Commands you should know when working with linux Terminal:

+ls al         (Lists all items in folder) cd            (Change Directory allows you to move from one folder to another) Example: cd Desktop/NewFolder
+sudo          (Gives your permissions to install a file with your password) Example: sudo apt-get install git

+To run a basic file goto actual file location and right-click and select Open Terminal this will save you the time having to use ls al and change directory terminal commands

+type ls al to see that the newly opened terminal now shows all the files you where looking for. if this is the case the first file I would run is the install_dependencies.sh file. to do this type:

+./install_dependencies.sh

+if this does not run properly cause you need root permissions type the following

+sudo ./install_dependencies.sh

 To add more GPU's just label from 0 - 6+  notice in the line of code [gpu:1]/GPUFanControlState=1 where it says  [gpu:1]  the 1 is marking the second GPU in your system.
 If add another gpu it will look like this: